dOpensource/smsgateway/README.md

 $SMSRoute_secret_key = "253f15885fd49e4d7065a61dd7ed4ec3";

 3. Save the file
 4. Send a test text message from one of your Flowroute DID's.
 It doesn't matter which one because they are all SMS enabled by default once you enable the API Gateway URL via the Flowroute portal.
+You should receive an email and a confirmation text back.
 Look in the error log of the virtual server if you have any issues.

 Have Fun...we have lots of things that we will be adding to this!
 Follow us at http://twitter.com/dopensource